 There was the time in Vernazza when five of us women shared a room.
 Not only that, but we also shared the toilet and shower facilities down the hall with five members of a hiking club from Milan.
 They were crazy — exuberance personified!
 Their spirit was infectious.
 In spite of little common language — and maybe because we were all "roughing it" together — we had a great time with them.
 Back then, just like today, things that look like problems at first can end up creating your favorite memories.

-Today you lead so many different tours, including the Best of Europe in 21 Days, the Best of Italy in 17 Days, and the Wine Regions of Eastern France.
+Today you lead so many different tours, including the Best of Europe, the Best of Italy, and Eastern France.
 How does your guiding style change from one to the other?

 Of all the Rick Steves tours you've led, which one has been your favorite?